matter-labs/zinc/README.md

 # write some code in the circuit

 # build & run & setup & prove & verify
 zargo proof-check

+# fill the witness input JSON usually located at ./data/witness.json with values

+# repeat the sequence
+zargo proof-check
 ```